-(4) All other compensation is comprised of special remuneration, following the Sale Transaction as previously defined, and other benefits related to car usage or allowance and others.
+(4) All other compensation is comprised of special remuneration, following the APPH acquisition and the Boeing Contract for FY2014 and the Sale Transaction for FY2013.
+It also includes other benefits related to car usage or allowance and others.

 Outstanding Share-based Awards and Option-based Awards at the End of the Fiscal Year